vindarel/colisper/README.markdown

 - [X] interactively accept or reject changes (comby -review)
   - done with the shell script (use `comby -review`), not on Emacs, but we can use Magit.

+- [X] differentiate rules that are made for live refactoring only, and rules for anti-pattern checks. => base/ and interactive/
 - [ ] differentiate rules for CL, Elisp and friends.

 <a href='https://ko-fi.com/K3K828W0V' target='_blank'><img height='36' style='border:0px;height:36px;' src='https://cdn.ko-fi.com/cdn/kofi2.png?v=2' border='0' alt='Buy Me a Coffee at ko-fi.com' title="Thanks!"/></a>